 The catchment area is the Parish of Narraghmore, where Scoil Íde Naofa is the nearest school.
 At present the school has a valid enrolment of 190 pupils.
 There has been a significant increase in enrolment over the past number of years.
 There has been a 60% increase since 2002.

 This increase led to a further extension to the school in 2007.
 Under the Department of Education & Science devolved building initiative a further 3-roomed extension was built.
 A dedicated SET room was also constructed.

 In 2009 the Board of Management undertook another major capital works project which culminated in the provision of a bus turning/staff and visitor car park, the provision of extra playground space and the extension and reseeding of the playing pitch at the rear of the school.

 In 2011 a further two classrooms were constructed under a devolved grant initiative to provide the desired number of mainstream classrooms.

-We currently have an administrative Principal, 8 mainstream teachers and 3 SEN team members and 2 Special Needs Assistants based in Scoil Íde Naofa.
+We currently have an administrative Principal, 7 mainstream teachers, 1 ASD class, 3 SEN team members and 4 Special Needs Assistants based in Scoil Íde Naofa.
 Our ancillary staff includes a secretary, caretaker and a cleaner.